Aerial view of Lower and Central Lonsdale, North Vancouver

 The corridor is served by two distinct secondary catchments depending on your specific avenue.

-• Feeder: Ridgeway Elementary (Central Lonsdale / East of Lonsdale).
+Feeders: Ridgeway Elementary (Central Lonsdale / East of Lonsdale) and Queensbury (Lower East).

 Analyst Note: Verify Your Boundary

-School catchments in North Vancouver do not align perfectly with neighborhood borders.
+School catchments in North Vancouver do not align perfectly with neighbourhood borders.
 A property on the "wrong" side of the street can impact resale value.

 Live in Lonsdale.